Ravel vs Linear: planning for work that is not a queue

 Do we need to install anything to use Ravel?

 No. Ravel runs in the browser.
-Team members receive email notifications and open task links without a desktop client — useful for design, QA, and stakeholders who should not install another app.
+Team members get email notifications and open task links without a desktop client.
+Design, QA, and contractors can participate without installing anything.

 Does Linear require a desktop app?

-Linear has a web app, but most teams install the desktop or mobile client for the keyboard-driven workflow.
+Linear has a capable web app, but the best experience uses the native desktop client.
 Ravel is browser-first so the whole workspace can participate without extra software.

 When should we stay on Linear?

-If your work is truly one-person sequential triage with almost no cross-team dependencies, Linear remains a strong fit.
-If standups are spent untangling blockers and chasing stale statuses, that is the gap Ravel targets.
+If your work is mostly one-person sequential triage with almost no cross-team dependencies, Linear is a strong fit.
+If team check-ins are spent untangling blockers and chasing stale statuses, that is the gap Ravel targets.

 How does pricing compare?

 Linear charges per user.
-Ravel is $19/month for the entire workspace regardless of team size — see Pricing for details.
+Standard is $10 per user per month.
+Business is $16.
+Ravel is $19 per month for the entire workspace regardless of team size.

 Try Ravel free for 14 days

-If your standups sound like "who's blocked on what" — Ravel is worth 14 days of your time.
+If your team check-ins sound like "who is blocked on what", Ravel is worth 14 days.
 No install, no credit card.

 Start free trial